Taliban approach Kabul's outskirts, attack north Afghan city

 Biden's announcement set the latest offensive in motion.
 The Taliban, who have long controlled large parts of the Afghan countryside, moved quickly to seize provincial capitals, border crossings and other key infrastructure.

-Tens of thousands of Afghans have fled their homes, with many fearing a return to the Taliban's oppressive rule.
-The group had previously governed Afghanistan under a harsh version of Islamic law in which women were largely confined to the home.
+“The security situation in the city is getting worse," said Kawa Basharat, a resident in Mazar-e-Sharif.
+"I want peace and stability; the fighting should be stopped.”

 Rahim reported from Istanbul and Krauss reported from Jerusalem.
-Associated Press writer Jon Gambrell in Dubai, United Arab Emirates, contributed.
+Associated Press writer Jon Gambrell in Dubai, United Arab Emirates, and Ahmad Seir in Kabul, Afghanistan contributed.

 Credit: Uncredited